msaakaash/customer-sales-forecasting/README.md

 Visit [http://localhost:8000/docs](http://localhost:8000/docs) for interactive Swagger docs.

+## Contributing
+Contributions are welcome!
+Please see [CONTRIBUTING.md](docs/CONTRIBUTING.md) for guidelines.

 ## Code of Conduct

-Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) before contributing to this project.
+Please read our [Code of Conduct](docs/CODE_OF_CONDUCT.md) before contributing to this project.

-## Contributors Welcome!
+## Security

-We welcome contributors to improve data pipelines, dashboard UI, and deployment strategies.

-Feel free to fork this project and open a pull request.
+If you discover a vulnerability, please refer to our [Security Policy](docs/SECURITY.md) for instructions on how to report it responsibly.